Friday, February 06, 2026

 Thelma T. Reyna

-Amá, like her husband, was raised in a tiny, dusty ranch populated with a few roosters, hens, goats and perhaps a horse.
-But my grandmother, somehow, somewhere, taught herself to read and write in Spanish, our native tongue.
-This is all I know: she taught herself, as she often proclaimed!
-And beautifully taught, as I saw in letters she wrote me when I left Kingsville, college degrees in hand, newly-married, to forge my career and build my own family in California.
+She, like her husband, was raised in a tiny, dusty ranch populated with a few roosters, hens, goats, and perhaps a horse.
+In this isolation, she somehow, somewhere taught herself, as she often proclaimed, to read and write in Spanish: beautifully taught, as I saw in letters she wrote me when I left Kingsville, my college degrees in hand, newly married, to start my own family and forge my career in California.

-But before I emigrated to California, Amá had already left her imprint on my heart.
+Long before I moved here, Amá had already left her imprint on my heart.
 She was widowed soon after my parents divorced.
-My mother rose before dawn each day to drive 50 miles each way to work, returning home at dusk, with nine children left at home alone.
-So Amá moved into our large, aging house to look after us.
-She cooked and cleaned, laundered, and fussed to get us out the door to school each day.
+My mother, our sole breadwinner, rose before dawn each day, drove 50 miles each way to work, and returned wearily at dusk to her nine children.
+So Amá moved into our large, aging house to help look after us.
+She cooked and cleaned, laundered, and fussed to get us older kids out the door to school each day.

-Amá quietly in a corner on midnights when I studied late at the dining table, the rest of our house asleep.
-She kept me company, silent, to show me her support.
-One particularly humid night, I fell asleep, face in book, and woke to see Amá standing beside me, gently waving a paper fan around my head.
+Amá sat quietly in a corner on midnights when I studied late at the dining table, the rest of our house asleep.
+Silently, she kept me company, to show me her support.
+One particularly humid night, I fe ll asleep, face in book, and awoke to see Amá standing beside me, gently fanning me with sheets of notebook paper.

 msedano said...